 EndSection

-sudo add-apt-repository universe && sudo apt update
+support for us:-sudo add-apt-repository universe && sudo apt update

 Onwards to another release upgrade!